 Copying solutions from other students, online sources, textbooks, etc., or showing your work to other students constitutes a scholastic offense and will result in a grade of negative 100% for the assignment and in some cases expulsion from the program.
 All academic offenses are added to your student record.

-Evaluation: Evaluation will be based upon homework, presentations and possibly a final exam.
+Evaluation: Evaluation will be based upon homework (60%) and presentations (40%).

 Scholastic offences: Scholastic offences are taken seriously and students are directed to read the appropriate policy, specifically, the definition of what constitutes a Scholastic Offence, at the following Web site: http://www.uwo.ca/univsec/handbook/appeals/scholastic_discipline_grad.pdf